 Pooley also reportedly received the experimental Ebola drug ZMapp.

-There's no cure for Ebola, but at least six people have received the experimental drug ZMapp: American health workers Dr. Kent Brantly and Nancy Writebol, a Spanish priest, two African doctors and one African nurse.
+text: There's no cure for Ebola, but at least six people have received the experimental drug ZMapp: American health workers Dr. Kent Brantly and Nancy Writebol, a Spanish priest, two African doctors and one African nurse.
 Brantly and Writebol survived but the Spanish priest and one of the African doctors did not.
 The remaining African ZMapp recipients are expected to be discharged from the hospital on Friday.

 Still, experts say it’s unclear whether ZMapp -- a cocktail of three antibodies that attack the virus –- actually helped those who received it.
 Before Brantly received his dose, the drug had only been tested in monkeys.